 In the PE Root Control Word (channel level), there is a "Hardware (HW) Interrupt On" bit that controls the interrupt pending condition to drive the card level backplane/system interrupt hardware line.
-Please see PE Root Registers - Control and Status Word for channel level interrupt settings.
+Please see PE Root Registers - Control and Status Word for channel level interrupt settings (ignore 1553 pending/latched bits - these are reserved and shown for reference only).

-Bits 0-3: Interrupt Pending
+Bits 8-9: ARINC Bank Interrupt Pending

-These bits, one per 1553 PE channel or ARINC device bank, are set to a one by the PE when an interrupt event(s) has posted for the respective channel/bank (please see the diagram for the channel mapping).
+These bits, ARINC device bank (bit 8 for Bank 1 and bit 9 for Bank 2), are set to a one by the PE when an interrupt event(s) has posted for the respective bank.
 When an interrupt has occurred (or when the host application conducts a polling event), the user/API application reads this register to see what channel/bank caused the interrupt.
 When the channel/bank level Interrupt Pending bit in the Root PE Status Word is cleared (set to zero), or when bit 31 of this word is set to one, then the respective pending bit is cleared (and if the hardware interrupt is turned on, then the backplane/system, interrupt pending signal is cleared).
 The user/API does not clear these bits to clear an interrupt signal.